 With the decision to stop development of DSTAT, we are currently in the process of closing our Phase 3 DASH AML trial.
-We expect to incur costs related to this program thru year end as we continue treatment for enrolled patients on the trial and begin to close down clinical trial sites.
+Due to the decision to terminate the program we have recorded \$4.5 million of contract close-out accruals.
+We expect the close-out activities related to this program to extend through mid-2023 as we continue treatment for enrolled patients on the trial and begin to close down clinical trial sites.